 The Death Watch woodworm beetle is a wood boring beetle approximately 7 mm long with larvae growing up to 11mm long.

 To attract mates, these woodborers create a tapping or ticking sound that can be heard in old building rafters during quiet summer nights.
 They are therefore associated with quiet, sleepless nights and are named for the vigil (watch) keeping beside the dying or dead with the superstitious therefore naming it the Death Watch beetle.

 The Death Watch woodworm beetle much prefers very damp conditions which are improved when there is some kind of fungal decay such as wet rot in the timbers.
 The beetle needs these conditions to develop rapidly.

-Virtually absent in Scotland, the Death Watch beetle prefers European hardwoods, especially oak, ash and chestnut; that have been "softened" with dry rot or wet rot.
+Virtually absent in this country, the Death Watch beetle prefers European hardwoods, especially oak, ash and chestnut; that have been "softened" with dry rot or wet rot.
 The larvae tend to tunnel towards the centre of the timber resulting in damage that may be more extensive than is apparent from the exterior.
 In the UK, this species is concentrated mainly in southern/central England.